Indigenous peoples in Argentina: Genetic contribution in Argentine society

 In addition to the Indigenous population in Argentina, most Argentines are descendants of Indigenous peoples or have some Indigenous ancestry.
 Many genetic studies have shown that Argentina's genetic footprint is primarily, but not overwhelmingly, European.
-In a genetic study involving 441 Argentines from across the North East, North West, Southern, and Central provinces (especially the urban conglomeration of Buenos Aires) of the country, it was observed that 65% of the Argentine population was of European descent, followed by 31% of Indigenous descent, and 4% of African descent.
+In a genetic study involving 441 Argentines from across the North East, North West, Southern, and Central provinces (especially the urban conglomeration of Buenos Aires) of the country, it was observed that the average ancestry for the sample was 65% European descent, followed by 31% Indigenous descent, and 4% African descent.

-The same study also found there were great differences in the ancestry amongst Argentines as one traveled across the country.
+The same study also found there was a range of variation in the ancestry amongst Argentines as one traveled across the country.
 For example, the population in the North West provinces of Argentina (including the province of Salta) were on average of 66% Indigenous, 33% European, and 1% of African ancestry.
 The European immigration to this North West part of the country was limited and the original Indigenous population largely thrived after their initial decline owing to the introduction of European diseases and colonization.
 Similarly, the study also showed that the population in the North Eastern provinces of Argentina (for example, Misiones, Chaco, Corrientes, and Formosa) were on average 43% of Indigenous, 54% European, and 3% of African ancestry.
 The population of the Southern provinces of Argentina, such as Río Negro and Neuquén, were on average 40% of Indigenous, 54% European, and 6% of African ancestry.
 Finally, only in areas of massive historical European immigration in Argentina, namely the Central provinces (Buenos Aires and the surrounding urban areas), Argentines were of overwhelmingly European ancestry, with the average person having 17% Indigenous, 76% European, and 7% of African ancestry.